-Hardy bulbs, such as tulips and daffodils, that stay underground year round, should be protected by mulch in winter.
-After blooming season is over, do not cut back the leaves.
+and more are known as hardy bulbs.
+These should be planted during the fall season.
+Since they stay underground year round, hardy bulbs should be protected by mulch in winter.
+After the blooming season is over, do not cut back the leaves.
 Let the foliage yellow and die down naturally.
 The leaves provide nourishment to the bulb to produce next year's blooms.

 Tender Bulbs (Tubers)